mixxorz/potator/docs/user_manual.rst

 Getting Started
 ---------------

-Installing Potator is as simple as extracting the 32-bit (x86) or the 64-bit (x64) version to the root of your hard drive (normally C:\ ) and then adding the said directory to your system variables.
+Installing Potator is as simple as extracting the 32-bit (x86) or the 64-bit (x64) version to the root of your hard drive (normally C:\ ) and then adding the said directory to your :code:`PATH` environment variable.
 At this point, Potator is now usable through the command line.
 This manual however, does not cover how to use Potator through the command line, but instead covers setting up and using Potator with Potator UI, a user interface created for Potator.
 Make sure that you have all the other dependencies listed under ‘Other Requirements’ before proceeding to install Potator UI.
 The following instructions are done using a command line, inside the Potator UI folder provided along with the installation files.

 Installing Potator UI
 ~~~~~~~~~~~~~~~~~~~~~